dandean/react-hoc-validation/docs/validators.js.md

 ### Custom validation messages

-Here's an example of a required-field validator *creator*, which allows for a custom validation message:
+Here's an example of a required-field validator **creator** which enables a a custom validation message:

 ```js